Axion Bounds from Quantum Technology: The Low-energy ALP Lagrangian

 The quadratic ALP couplings to photons are sensitive to charged pion and nucleon loops represented by the second and third diagram on the right-hand side of the upper row in Figure~\ref{fig:photoncoupling}, that can be calculated via threshold corrections to the QED beta function~\cite{Kim:2023pvt} or from the chiral Lagrangian,

 This induces an ALP field-dependent variation of the fine-structure constant

-In principle, there is also a tree-level contribution from the first diagram on the right-hand side of Figure~\ref{fig:photoncoupling}, which is suppressed by another factor of $\alpha$ with respect to the contributions in \eqref{Eq:shift_alpha}.
+We note that \cite{Beadle:2023flm} find the opposite sign in \eqref{eq:Cgamma}.
 Shift symmetry breaking in quadratic ALP-lepton couplings is a loop effect because the tree-level diagram in the lower row of Figure~\ref{fig:photoncoupling} results in a momentum suppressed contribution to a higher order operator with additional derivatives $(\partial a)^2$.
 The leading contribution to the quadratic ALP electron coupling is a result of photon loops~\cite{Kim:2023pvt}

 which implies an ALP field-dependent variation of the electron mass

 This quantifies the strength with which the ALP field has quadratic interactions with the relevant low energy degrees of freedom.